Close Btn

 5 3,6,9,12-Tetraoxatetradecane-1,14-diyl dibenzoate 800 C24 H30 O8 446

-The library DB search results of component A (Top 5 candidates)
+The library search results of component A (Top 5 candidates)

 Integrated qualitative analysis can be performed automatically and easily using software.